So You Bought a Metal Detector — Now What?

 Searching nature trails with your metal detector is a great way to enjoy the outdoors.
 Try to think like a hiker.
 Look for places just off the trail where a hiker might stop to eat a snack or an interesting rock that would make a great place to sit.
 Check out old camps and forts.
 You may find some interesting items just off the trail.

 After harvest, many farmers will give permission for their fields to be searched.
 Farms can be a great place to find coins, relics, and other forgotten items that have been lost or buried over the years.
-If you are on the East Coast, you may find some fascinating Civil War items, as many of the battles were fought in fields.
+If you are on the East Coast, you may find some fascinating Civil War relics, as many of the battles were fought in fields.
 At an older farm, you could find old tractor parts or buried caches.
 Make sure you check the corners of the fields too.

 Fields aren’t the only place to look —farms often have interesting lanes that could prove fruitful.
 Try searching on either side of the small roads or paths where things might have been dropped.
 Fences and large trees could be hiding interesting treasures in holes or hollows.
 Old, abandoned barns or farm houses should also be searched, as long as you have permission.